Jay Paley House: Hilton ownership

-The Hilton family sold the estate in May 2021 to former google CEO Eric Schmidt for $61.5 million.
+The Hilton family sold the estate in May 2021 to former Google CEO Eric Schmidt for $61.5 million.

 Design

-The two storey brick house is designed as a modified H-plan, made up of 32 rooms.
+The two-story brick house is designed as a modified H-plan, made up of 32 rooms.
 The northwest and southwest wings and center are extended to form an E-configuration from the flat facade.
 The entrance door is framed with wooden columns and a pediment.
-The rear of the house also has extended northeast and southwest wings, with a two-storey conical roof supported by columns summouting the semicircular southeast wing.
+The rear of the house also has extended northeast and southwest wings, with a two-story conical roof supported by columns summouting the semicircular southeast wing.
 A central hall runs the entire length of the house from north to south.
 A large living room is to the right, it opens to a small garden and ornamental pond.
 The first floor is the site of the music room and the library.
 The east side of the house contains the dining room, a breakfast room, and four maids rooms with a separate living room.
 A private garden for the servants is located next to the service wing.

 Writing in The Legendary Estates of Beverly Hills, Jeffrey Hyland felt that the house marked a 'new direction' for Williams as "He started with the traditional English Georgian style and then gave the residence a thoroughly modernist spirit, creating a residence that was both traditional and contemporary".
 The style of the house has also been described as Hollywood Regency and English Georgian.